timapril/ns2/draft-tapril-ns2.md

 * Removed IPv{4,6}Hints SvcParamFields.
 There was a discussion on DNSOP about how glue is required
 * Updating when to sign the NS2 / NS2T records (removed signing in the parent)
 * Attempting to clean up the introduction, goals and motivations of the document
-* Adding a privact considerations section
+* Adding a privacy considerations section
+* Adding more clairty around when to include/expect the NS2/NS2T records
+* Adding this note that CNS2 will not be included in this draft

 # Discussions